HOME FAQs BOOKS JOBS: Help Wanted Suggestions you are here: Hotline/Forum => Letter 11353

 - seattle, Washington

-But here's what might be a better answer: Specify that the zinc and chromate finish must be RoHS compatible, and you'll be okay.
+But here's what might be an answer: Specify that the zinc and chromate finish must be RoHS compatible, and you'll be okay.
 Most plating shops have switched to RoHS compatible trivalent chromates anyway.
 You'd probably have a hard time getting a shop to do non-RoHS hexavalent chromating.
-Perma-gold sounds like a trademark that I'm not familiar with.
+Perma-gold sounds like a trademark that I'm not familiar with, but if it has been around a while, it's probably for hexavalent yellow chromate.

 Regards,